 HATI, Wolf that chases the moon and will swallow it before RAGNAROEK - named HATI HRODVITNISSON by Snorri Sturlusson;

-HEL, Daughter of LOKI, half alive, half dead god-progeny - rules the kingdom of the dead known also as HEL;
+HEL, Daughter of LOKI, half alive, half dead (above the waist she is physically perfect, below her flesh is putrid and rotten) god-progeny - rules the kingdom of the dead known also as HEL;

 HIMINHRJOT (Heaven-Bellower or Heaven-Leaper), Ox belonging to HYMIR - his head was used by THOR as fishing bait;

 HNITBJORG, SUTTUNG'S mountain stronghold where he hid the mead of poetry;

 HRAESVEIG Corpse-Eater) GIANT who used the guise of an eagle to bring about the wind;

 HRUNGNIR, Strongest of the GIANTS - lost a horse race with ODIN and later slain in a duel with THOR;